shoptology/mongorilla/README.md

 3. Run the server instance: ``$ nodejs node_modules/mongorilla/server.js``
 4. Enjoy!

+## Configuration

+### Currently Supported Schema Types
+* Text
+* TextArea
+* Number
+* Object
+* List
+* Date
+* Datepicker
+* DateTime
+* Colorpicker
+* File
+* Image
+* Checkboxes

+### Building Custom Schema Types (Editors)

+Here are the steps to building your own custom editors:

+1. Duplicate or create a new editor file at `public/backbone-forms/editors`
+2. Add require paths to your editor file at these locations:
+    * `public/init.js`
+    * `public/views/generic/form.js`
+3. Add the correct Mongoose property to the switch statement in `models/generic.js`
+4. Add a field to your JSON schema with the type property named after your editor
+5. Build out your functionality!

+## Dependent Fields

+Dependent fields allow you to show or hide form elements based on a set of rules you define.
+This can be because it allows you to surface or remove certain inputs as they are, or are not, needed for completion of your form.

+Currently, simple (on/off) dependent fields are supported.

+To use this feature you need to apply some attributes to the dependent field's schema.
+The object is formatted like this:

+	"yourDependentField" : {
+		...
+		"depends" : {
+			"nameOfParentField" : {
+				"value" : "action"
+			}
+		}
+	}

+The "value" key should match the value you want the parent to have in order to apply the "action" to the child form. "*" is supported as a wildcard to match any non-empty value.

+The "action" value currently supports "show" and "hide".
+Forms with the "show" action start off hidden.
+Forms with the "hide" action start off visible.

 ## Roadmap
 * Improve documentation
 * Make all the configuration (schemas and users) be editable from the same admin panel.